N-Laboratory/nuxt3-starter-guide-example/README.md

 1. Click [Create a local project]

-1. Input __nuxt3-starter-guide__ in Project display name and Project key.
+1. Input __sample__ in Project display name and Project key.
 Click [Next]

 1. Select [Use the global setting] and click [Create project]

 1. Click [Locally]

-1. Click [Generate] and then generate project token
+1. Click [Generate] and then copy the generated project token

 ### Analyze your source code
 Add project token to sonar.token in sonar-project.properties.